tfausak/rattletrap/README.markdown

 output can be up to 100 times larger than the input.
 For example, a 1.5 MB replay turns into 31 MB of minified JSON or 159 MB of pretty-printed JSON.

+Be aware that Rattletrap can output some very large numbers!
+Some languages, like JavaScript, don't natively support parsing them from JSON.
+See issue #117 for details.

 ## Generate

 Rattletrap can also generate (encode) Rocket League replays from JSON files.